The divorce survival guide to Valentine’s Day

 1. Sad vs Bad

 Feeling sad and feeling bad are two separate things.
-Recognising the difference can be a freeing life-skill.
+Recognising the difference can be a freeing life skill.
 Feeling sad when a relationship ends is natural and healthy.
 Let yourself be sad – cry and express your sorrow.
 Grieving is important and allows you to move forward with your life.
-There are many phases of grief but expressing the sadness is the important first step.
+There are many phases of grief but expressing sadness is the important first step.
 Use the 14th as a day of release and kick-start your recovery.

 2. Heal, don’t reel

 Whilst anger is a natural part of the grieving process getting stuck in anger and becoming bitter isn’t helpful.
-Healing is about embracing the new possibilities and opportunities.
+Healing is about embracing new possibilities and opportunities.
 You might need to learn new skills to this – learning to be alone, and enjoy your own company is key.
 Start small – having coffee on your own and work up to doing it without a prop such as a laptop or book.
 Practice sitting comfortably with your own thoughts – you’ll be amazed how this will build your confidence and self-belief.

 3. Friendship-focus

 If you know it’s going to be tough this year then gather your friends around you.
 Be honest with them and let them know this will be a tricky day for you.
 Suggest something nice to do, such as a cinema trip, evening swim or just a takeaway.
 Don’t be shy to say how you feel and ask for support.
-Again, its an important part of the healing process.
+Again, it's an important part of the healing process.
 If your feelings are so debilitating that friends aren’t enough then seek professional help.
 A counsellor will provide a supportive environment for you to work through your hurt.

 4. Expand your definition of love

-Valentine’s doesn’t just have to me about romance.
+Valentine’s doesn’t just have to be about romance.
 The Greeks (and psychologists) reckoned there were many types of love including romantic/sexual love, long-term love based on duty and important in marriage, playful love (flirtatious and uncommitted), friendship love, parental/family love, universal love (love of strangers/mankind) and self-love.
 With so many kinds of love to celebrate you can redefine Valentine’s Day… And don’t forget pet love (my own invention)… walk that dog and stroke that cat!

 5. Spread the love